 Background: Why do we need to fundraise?

 We don’t try to replace that missing 20%-50% those other schools get because we operate more leanly than many schools–though just imagine what we could accomplish if we did!
 Our board does, however, try to figure out with input from staff the minimum amount that we believe we will need to meet the basic and fundamental needs of the school (primarily: staffing, curriculum, and facility costs).
-This year, the amount that we have budgeted to fundraise is $175,000, not counting our Run for the Arts monies which technically are held by Young Audiences for us in an arts-restricted fund.
+This year, the amount that we have budgeted to fundraise is about $325,000, not counting our Run for the Arts monies (which technically are held by Young Audiences for us in an arts-restricted fund) and our supply and activity donations.

 As a preliminary matter, no one at Le Monde has to assist with fundraising.
 This email is for those who would like to assist in fundraising and who want to know how best to allocate their own personal time or financial resources over the course of the year.